chrim05/z9/README.md

 several ideas introduced are inherited from mature projects, such as the circle compiler, zig and c++;

 some detail comes from old little projects of mine

+**note:** this language is hightly inspired by the circle compiler project, and zig as well.

 # why (just a personal experimental project)